RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/26-EZK.md

 <sup>25</sup> And thou, profane wicked prince of Israel, whose day is come, when iniquity [shall have] an end,
 <sup>26</sup> Thus saith the Lord GOD; Remove the diadem, and take off the crown: this [shall] not [be] the same: exalt [him that is] low, and abase [him that is] high.
 <sup>27</sup> I will overturn, overturn, overturn, it: and it shall be no [more], until he come whose right it is; and I will give it [him].
-<sup>28</sup> And thou, son of man, prophesy and say, Thus saith the Lord GOD concerning the Ammonites , and concerning their reproach; even say thou, The sword, the sword [is] drawn: for the slaughter [it is] furbished, to consume because of the glittering:
+<sup>28</sup> And thou, son of man, prophesy and say, Thus saith the Lord GOD concerning the Ammonites, and concerning their reproach; even say thou, The sword, the sword [is] drawn: for the slaughter [it is] furbished, to consume because of the glittering:
 <sup>29</sup> Whiles they see vanity unto thee, whiles they divine a lie unto thee, to bring thee upon the necks of [them that are] slain, of the wicked, whose day is come, when their iniquity [shall have] an end.
 <sup>30</sup> Shall I cause [it] to return into his sheath?
 I will judge thee in the place where thou wast created, in the land of thy nativity.
 <sup>31</sup> And I will pour out mine indignation upon thee, I will blow against thee in the fire of my wrath, and deliver thee into the hand of brutish men, [and] skilful to destroy.